unoplatform/uno/doc/articles/features/using-skia-desktop.md

 When running using X11 Wayland compatibility (e.g. recent Ubuntu releases), DPI scaling cannot be determined in a reliable way.
 In order to specify the scaling to be used by Uno Platform, set the `UNO_DISPLAY_SCALE_OVERRIDE` environment variable.
 The default value is `1.0`.

 The X11 support uses DBus for various interactions with the system, such as file selection.
-Make sure that dbus installed.
+Make sure that dbus is installed.

 ## .NET Native AOT support